-Chris has a strong interest in the Middle East, having lived for a number of years in Iran.
-Since qualifying, he has worked extensively in the region and has developed a global practice with approximately half of his clients based outside the UK.
+Chris has a strong interest in the Middle East, having lived in Iran for a number of years, and has developed a global practice with approximately half of his clients based outside the UK.

-- T-Mobile/One2One in the inquiry by Oftel and the Competition Commission into the charges made by UK mobile operators for call termination
+- T-Mobile/One2One in relation to the inquiry by Oftel and the Competition Commission into the charges made by UK mobile operators for call termination.

-- The World Bank with regard to reform of the Lebanese telecommunications law, including drafting the new Law and Decrees in English and in French
+- The World Bank in relation to reform of the Lebanese telecommunications law, including drafting the new Law and Decrees in English and in French.

 - KPNQwest on the rollout of its pan-European network (including property, IT procurement and issues relating to co-ordination with other operators) and drafting sales contracts for sale of fibre, capacity and services on the network.